CloudCanal

 public class KafkaTest {

-private static final String BOOTSTRAP_SERVERS = "${kafka_broker_ip:port}"; // Modify this to your own Kafka broker address
+private static final String BOOTSTRAP_SERVERS = "${kafka_broker_ip:port}"; // Modify to your own Kafka node address

 private static final int NUM_TOPICS = 50;